Tycro-Games/tycro-games.github.io/_tabs/about.md

 ### Other passions

 Outside of coding, I enjoy practicing calisthenics, playing indie and grand strategy games, and music.
-I’m always eager to connect with fellow developers and industry professionals.

 ### Contact me
 If you're interested in my work or have any questions, feel free to reach out by sending an [email](mailto:tycro.games@gmail.com).